-Julie Reynolds is research fellow at the Center for Conflict Studies at the Monterey Institute of International Studies (MIIS), where she also offers a course on American Gangs.
+Julie Reynolds is research fellow at the Center for Conflict Studies at the Middlebury Institute of International Studies (MIIS), where she also offers a course on American Gangs.
 As a journalist, she writes about criminal justice at The Monterey County Herald, and her reporting has been published or broadcast in The Nation, NPR, PBS, Discovery Channel, CBS’s 60 Minutes and other outlets.
 She was a 2009 Nieman Fellow at Harvard University, and a 2011 Steinbeck Fellow at San José State University.
 Julie was a 2012 Three Strikes Reporting Fellow for John Jay College of Criminal Justice in New York, and a 2007 Justice Reporting Fellow at the Institute for Justice and Journalism at USC Annenberg, researching the impacts of life sentences in California prisons.
 Her narrative nonfiction book on gangs in Salinas, California is due in fall 2014 from Chicago Review Press.

 Prisoner Responses to Systems of Retributive Justice: Case studies of prisoners and restoration